ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-18-generate-markdown-table-of-contents-based-on-files-within-a-folder-with-powershell.md

 Get all files with .md extension, order by name and, for each one, generate a line with a link to the GitHub repository .md file.

 To do the list I will use the "*" (asterisk) character after a "TAB" to generate a sub list.
-(This is <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet" target="_blank" rel="noopener">Markdown's syntax</a>)
+(This is [Markdown's syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet))

 ## The code